TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_via_email.md

 ###How to add a new task via email?
-1.Click your avatar on top right corner to enter “Settings”, and then choose “Mail Service”.
+1.Click your avatar in the upper-right hand of the page.

+2.Select “Settings”, and click “Mail Service”.

-2.There are two email address for you:
+There are two email address for you:

 One is **<mark>todo@mail.ticktick.com</mark>**.
 If you sign in TickTick with an email, then you can email your task via your regitered email to todo@mail.ticktick.com